calyxir/calyx/fud/README.md

 # ========== output:  v-add.vcd
 $ fud exec examples/futil/vectorized-add.futil -o v-add.vcd -s verilog.data examples/data/vectorized-add.data

-# Compile FuTIL source in the test vectorized-add.expect to Verilog
+# Compile FuTIL source in the test vectorized-add.expect to Verilog.
 # We must explicitly specify the input file type because it can not
 # be guessed from the extension.
 $ fud exec examples/tests/vectorized-add.expect --from futil --to verilog